 "Sam Smith is a poet who uses imagery, more than other poetic techniques, to good effect and uses it... to illuminate the harsh, livid beauty of places where humanity literally scratches the earth to live.
 Other poems are mental landscapes of equal harshness but they are not barren of emotion.
 The poems are well amplified by Lyn Sutterby's woodcuts reminiscent of Eskimo and other native carvings on slivers of whalebone and wood....
 These poems are mirrors in which some readers will not like the reflected truth of what we really are by instinct...
 Sam Smith is a much more interesting social poet than many others in this respect..."
 Martin Holroyd: Poetry Monthly #20

 Problems & Polemics: Originally published by boho/bluechrome press, who have now unfortunately gone into receivership.
 The full collection of Problems & Polemics will be out of print until such time as it finds another publisher.
-In the meantime if anyone wants a copy I will print off a chapbook with selected poems as a One Off publication - available for £3.00.
+In the meantime if anyone wants a copy I will print off a chapbook with selected poems as a One Off publication - available for £3.00 at readings.
+Or from here for £3.60 (includes postage - UK only)

 "The big question hanging over this collection appears to be summarised in the poem 'What is Social, What Mental Illness?' and the lines are blurred with much manipulation and co-morbidity....
 It's rare that I enjoy more than a third of any collection (and this goes for the "greats" as much as any other work) but I have to say that with this work, I was gripped from cover to cover, despite the uncomfortable subject matter and if you are going to invest ٥.99 in poetry this year, I would recommend that this book be the one that finds itself on your bookshelf as the price doesn't remotely reach the value of the text."
 Paula Brown: People's Poetry

 Rooms & Dialogues (£7.99) Originally published by boho/bluechrome press, who have now unfortunately gone into receivership.
 The final copy of the boho/bluecrome edition of 'Rooms & Dialogues' was sold today, 20th December 2012.
-But I'll send you a copy of the original 2003 Oasis pamphlet with 11 of the Room poems if you send me a SASE.
+But I have printed off a Rooms chapbook which I sell at readings for £3.00, or here for £3.60 including postage, UK only.

 '...As they stand, the verse sections of the various rooms convey the coherent and rewarding variety of a very visual patchwork.
 However, the accompanying "notes for reading" have a dynamic and entirely different effect on the reader... a lot of the "notes for reading" are amusing, underlining writers' pomposity and loss of a sense of irony...
 As the "dialogues" develop, they embrace an enormous range of subjects, but the continuum is a philosophical one, where Smith, in a more liquid style, explores an extraordinary wealth of ideas, with no shortage of irony...
 Rooms & Dialogues is a remarkable achievement, where two bold conceits are explored in an assured, accessible and expansive manner.
 Each "room" asks its own question; each "dialogue" nurtures its own idea.
 Risks are taken and rewarded.
 The beauty of the book is its ability to make the reader think...'
 Will Daunt: Envoi